Valuation Guide

 Two practical takeaways: first, a seed-stage DLOM below 20% is rare and should be supported by an unusually short expected time-to-liquidity or a low-volatility input.
 Second, a seed-stage DLOM above 40% is also rare and is most often associated with very long time-to-liquidity assumptions (8+ years) or volatility assumptions above 90%.

-At seed stage, the AICPA Practice Guide's preferred methodology is the OPM (Option Pricing Method) backsolve.
+The OPM backsolve is the AICPA Practice Guide's preferred methodology at seed stage because a recent priced round provides a market-tested preferred price that serves as a reliable calibration anchor — the appraiser solves for the implied enterprise value that reproduces that price, then allocates value to common using the same model.
 The appraiser takes the most recent priced preferred round as the calibration point, treats each share class in the cap table as a call option on equity value at the relevant breakpoint, and solves for the implied total equity value that produces the observed preferred price per share.
 Then the same model is run forward to allocate value to common stock.

 The standard OPM backsolve assumptions for seed stage in 2026 are: